a collaborative legal AI platform and agentic operating system for matter analysis, drafting, monitoring, review, and legal workflows.

 Use Case:

-A firm creates a playbook for SaaS vendor contracts that automatically flags deviations from preferred liability caps, IP ownership terms, and data protection clauses during review.
+A firm creates a playbook for SaaS vendor contracts that flags deviations from preferred liability caps, IP ownership terms, and data protection clauses during review.

 Use Case: